Girls as young as five years old don’t feel that they belong in sport - Women In Sport

 reach their full potential in sport and in life.

-“Rather than girls being encouraged to achieve whatever they set their mind to, they’re
+“Rather than girls being encouraged to achieve whatever they set their mind to, they’re surrounded by messages telling them they’re fragile, weak and don’t like competition.
+We

-know that sport can teach pivotal life skills like resilience, courage and self-belief, but far too
+know that sport can teach pivotal life skills like resilience, courage and self-belief, but far too many girls are missing out as they’re being pigeonholed into what society expects of them.

 “We want to inspire more women into leadership positions within government, business and sport and see them celebrated for their achievements.
 But currently girls are competing in the race of life from a staggered start point.
 We must all recognise this disparity and work together for change.

-“If we are to give girls an equal chance to thrive we must unburden them from gender
+“If we are to give girls an equal chance to thrive we must unburden them from gender stereotypes, lift the labels and surround them with the expectation they will succeed.”

-Currently girls are steered towards individual sports like dance and gymnastics – just 23% of
+Currently girls are steered towards individual sports like dance and gymnastics – just 23% of parents say they’d prefer their daughters to take part in team sports, including rugby and football, compared with 50% of parents of boys.

 Women in Sport is calling for parents, schools and coaches to help create a positive environment to enable girls to develop a passion for being active.

-The charity has developed five factors for success:
+We have developed five factors for success

 1. Surround girls with the expectation that they will succeed: Parents, teachers and peers must help to change the narrative by showing that they value girls taking part in sport and expressing expectations that they will do well.